Summary:

 Total : $2,137.

-In addition, monthly outlays for electricity, natural gas, water, and trash possibly add $1,000 to living expenses.
+Additionally, monthly outlays for electricity, natural gas, water, and trash may add approximately $1,000 to living expenses.

-For all the obvious reasons, it's time to move up to a larger home and purchase that beautiful new home for $1,500,000.
+For all the apparent reasons, it’s time to move up to a larger home and purchase that beautiful new home for $1,500,000.

-The down payment would be 20%, $300,000 out of the equity from their existing house, and some additional cash.
-They saved extra money because they were not strapped with super-high house expenses.
+The down payment would be 20%, or $300,000, drawn from the equity in their existing house, and some additional cash.
+They saved extra money because they were not burdened with extremely high house expenses.
 The new loan will be $1,200,000, payable with an 8% amortizing loan over 30 years.

-If they could obtain the same 3% mortgage as their current home, on $1,200,000, the payment would be $3,596, but interest rates have dramatically increased.
+If they could obtain a 3% mortgage on $1,200,000 for their new home, the payment would be $3,596; however, interest rates have dramatically increased.

 Loan Payment 8,067.